yogstation13/Yogstation/tgui/docs/component-reference.md

 **Props:**

 - `position: string` - Tooltip position.
-- `content: string` - Content of the tooltip.
+- `content/children: string` - Content of the tooltip.
 Must be a plain string.
 Fragments or other elements are **not** supported.

 ## `tgui/layouts`